(Updated Dec. 25, 2021; January 16, 2022)

 Thankfully, I’m not my dad, nor did I ever treat my daughters like my dad treated me and my brothers and sisters.
 But if I was like my dad, this dilemma would not be up for discussion.
 Right or wrong on the part of my father, we did what he said without asking questions.
 It made life perversely simple in many ways.

 But since I love my kids and desire to be the best dad I could possibly be, was I wrong to not let Angie get her stuff?
 Better put, did I lack wisdom on my insistence she immediately leave without collecting her homework?

 I believe I have to answer “yes.”
 I was hasty and should have let her collect her things.
 Whether Angie was obligated to obey me (and I stand on the point that, yes, she should have obeyed me and left the office without collecting her paperwork) or not, extending grace to my daughter at that moment would have been a better option.
 And it certainly would have prevented our physical altercation.

-And to my daughter Angie, I can humbly say, “I’m sorry.
-Your dad could have handled this situation with you in a different manner.
+And to my daughter Angie I can humbly and sincerely say, “I’m sorry.
+Your dad could have handled this situation in a different manner.
 I hope you can forgive me.”

-And her two younger sisters would not have had to witness that terrible scene that happened on the porch.
+And her two younger sisters would not have had to witness that terrible scene which happened on the porch.